Resources and Lesson Plans

 In this activity, students learn how several countries use energy by observing how much light they give off at night, and trace the carbon footprint of an average American family.
 A teacher guide is available.

 A collaboration between the Academies and the Smithsonian Institution, the mission of the center is to improve the learning and teaching of science for all students.
 This extensive Website includes materials for curricula, teacher development, and parent and student resources.

 Science and Technology for Children

-This NSRC series of books helps teachers link students' science activities to learning in other areas of the curriculum, particularly history, language arts, and social studies.
-The books also provide an excellent means to meet the National Science Education Standards of the National Research Council, as well as state science standards.
+This series of books helps teachers link students' science activities to learning in other areas of the curriculum, particularly history, language arts, and social studies.
+The books also provide an excellent means to meet the Next Generation Science Standards, as well as state science standards.